 4. Environmental Conditions

-The golf course isn't a vacuum-sealed laboratory. a variety of environmental factors can have a massive impact on how far the ball flies:
+The golf course isn’t a vacuum-sealed laboratory.
+A variety of environmental factors can have a massive impact on how far the ball flies:

 - Course Conditions: Playing on firm, fast fairways means you’ll get substantially more roll.
 On a soft, wet course, the ball will plug or stop quickly, meaning your carry distance is your total distance.

-Average Golf Club Distances: a benchmark chart
+Average Golf Club Distances: A Benchmark Chart

 While we’ve stressed that personal distances are what count, it can be helpful to have a general idea of where your yardages might fall.
 The chart below shows very broad averages for amateur male and female golfers.
 Use this as a reference point, not a target.
 It provides a sense of the typical yardage gaps you might expect between clubs.